AmberJBlue/estratto/README.md

 estratto equips developers with a comprehensive suite of audio feature extraction tools:

 - **Amplitude Spectrum**: Extract the magnitude spectrum of an audio signal, showcasing its frequency components and their respective intensities.
-Use `get_amplitude_spectrum` for a vector representation of the amplitude.

 - **Power Spectrum**: Dive deeper into the frequency domain by squaring the amplitude spectrum.
-Fetch it using `get_power_spectrum`.

 - **Spectral Centroid**: An intuitive measure for understanding the "brightness" or tonal characteristic of a sound.
-Fetch it using `get_spectral_centroid`.

 - **Spectral Rolloff**: Determine the threshold frequency, below which a set percentage of the spectrum's energy is contained.
-Extract it with `get_spectral_rolloff`.

 - **RMS (Root Mean Square)**: Understand the perceived loudness or intensity of your sound using this quadratic mean of the waveform.
-Use `get_rms` to get insights.

 - **Zero Crossing Rate**: Differentiate rhythmic sounds from tonal ones with this feature.
-Use `get_zcr` for the exact rate.

 - **...and more**: This is still a work in progress stay tuned for more features!